-The EAFB and AVEK water systems contain naturally occurring fluoride.
-Neither EAFB nor AVEK add additional fluoride to the water system due to State requirements and the scope/size of the EAFB water distribution system.
+The AFRL water systems contain naturally occurring fluoride.
+AFRL does not add additional fluoride to the water system due to State requirements and the scope/size of the EAFB water distribution system.
 The natural level of fluoride present in the water system is below the maximum contamination limit (MCL) of 2.0 parts per million (ppm).